lzillmer/CSE-6242-Project/README.md

 - NYC EMS dispatch data (publicly available): https://data.cityofnewyork.us/Public-Safety/EMS-Incident-Dispatch-Data/76xm-jjuj
-- Socioeconomic and geographic data for neighborhood-level analysis

 Due to file size, the dataset is not stored in this repository.